zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 * A **container registry** for pushing and pulling the pipeline image.
 * Finally, the **secrets manager** to store passwords and ssl certificates.

-## Step 1/10 Set up a gcp project (Optional)
+## Step 1/10 Set up a GCP project (Optional)

-As a first step it might make sense to [create](https://console.cloud.google.com/projectcreate) a separate gcp project for your zenml resources.
+As a first step it might make sense to [create](https://console.cloud.google.com/projectcreate) a separate GCP project for your zenml resources.
 However, this step is completely optional, and you can also move forward within an existing project.
 If some resources already exist, feel free to skip the creation of the resources and simply note down the relevant information.